jnth/teleinfo_reader/README.md

 # Teleinfo Reader

-Rust CLI program that read serial data from teleinformation flux.
+Rust program that read serial data from teleinformation flux.
 Only work for the TEMPO subscription.
 Send data into PostgreSQL database.